Fishing - Where to Find Crappie in the Fall

 Even experienced anglers can miss good fish in autumn by assuming crappies will be everywhere shallow or that they will hold in the same place all month.
 Fall fishing rewards patience and adjustment.

 One common mistake is fishing too fast.
 Crappies often want a slow, steady presentation, especially when the water has cooled suddenly.
 Another mistake is ignoring depth.
-A school may be near a promising piece of cover, but if the bait is ten feet too high or too low, the fish may never strike.
+A school may be near a promising piece of cover, but if the bait is too high or too low, the fish may never strike.

 What are the best spots for fall crappie fishing?